On the Unification of Deterministic and Stochastic Electromagnetic Information Theory via Symplectic Geometry: Information Carried by Stochastic Fields

-The \NDF of a stochastic process can be obtained by the Karhunen-Loève expansion.
-With reference to Eq. \eqref{eq:EigWE}, we recall that the eigenvalues $\lambda_{n}$ are real and non-negative, and exhibit a step-like behavior: a finite number of them are significant (close to a maximum value), while the rest are negligible.
-The number of these significant modes is the \NDF of the stochastic field.
-It can be easily shown that the \NDF of the field radiated by an uncorrelated source coincides with the \NDF of the non statistical model \eqref{eq:RadOp} provided that we consider a "weighted" radiation operator whose kernel is $G'(\mathbf{r}, \mathbf{r}') = G(\mathbf{r}, \mathbf{r}') \sqrt{I(\mathbf{r}')}$.
+The \NDF\ of a stochastic process can be obtained by its Karhunen--Lo\`eve expansion.
+With reference to Eq.~\eqref{eq:EigWE}, we recall that the eigenvalues $\lambda_{n}$ are real and non-negative, and exhibit a step-like behavior: a finite number of them are significant (close to a maximum value), while the rest are negligible.
+The number of these significant modes is the \NDF\ of the stochastic field.